-We have acted as counsel for Cingulate Inc., a Delaware corporation (the "Company"), in connection with the preparation and filing of a Registration Statement on Form S-1 (File No. 333-259408) (the "Registration Statement"), including a related prospectus filed with the Registration Statement (the "Prospectus"), with the Securities and Exchange Commission (the "Commission") pursuant to the Securities Act of 1933, as amended (the "Securities Act") covering an underwritten public offering of 5,227,272 shares (the "Shares") of common stock par value \$0.0001 per share (the "Common Stock"), including 681,818 Shares that may be sold by the Company pursuant to the exercise of an over-allotment option granted to the underwriters.
-The Shares are to be sold by the Company pursuant to an underwriting agreement (the "Underwriting Agreement") to be entered into between the Company and the underwriter(s) named therein.
+We have acted as counsel for Cingulate Inc., a Delaware corporation (the "Company"), in connection with the preparation and filing of a Registration Statement on Form S-1 (File No. 333-259408) (the "Registration Statement"), including a related prospectus filed with the Registration Statement (the "Prospectus"), with the Securities and Exchange Commission (the "Commission") pursuant to the Securities Act of 1933, as amended (the "Securities Act") covering an underwritten public offering of (i) 4,107,142 shares (the "Shares") of common stock par value \$0.0001 per share (the "Common Stock"), including 535,714 Shares that may be sold by the Company pursuant to the exercise of an over-allotment option granted to the underwriters and (ii) warrants (the "Underwriter Warrants") to purchase up to 178,571 shares of Common Stock as contemplated pursuant to the Registration Statement (the "Underwriter Warrant Shares").
+The Shares and the Underwriter Warrants are to be sold by the Company pursuant to an underwriting agreement (the "Underwriting Agreement") to be entered into between the Company and the underwriter(s) named therein.
 This opinion is being rendered in connection with the filing of the Registration Statement with the Commission.

-In connection with this opinion, we have examined originals or copies (certified or otherwise identified to our satisfaction) of (i) the Company's Certificate of Incorporation and Bylaws, as currently in effect, (ii) the form of the Amended and Restated Certificate of Incorporation, filed as Exhibit 3.1 to the Registration Statement and the form of Amended and Restated Bylaws, filed as Exhibit 3.2 to the Registration Statement, each of which will be in effect upon closing of the offering contemplated by the Registration Statement, (iii) the Registration Statement and related Prospectus, (iv) the form of Underwriting Agreement and (v) such corporate records, agreements, documents and other instruments, and such certificates or comparable documents of public officials or of officers and representatives of the Company, as we have deemed relevant and necessary as a basis for the opinion hereinafter set forth.
+In connection with this opinion, we have examined originals or copies (certified or otherwise identified to our satisfaction) of (i) the Company's Certificate of Incorporation and Bylaws, as currently in effect, (ii) the form of the Amended and Restated Certificate of Incorporation, filed as Exhibit 3.1 to the Registration Statement and the form of Amended and Restated Bylaws, filed as Exhibit 3.2 to the Registration Statement, each of which will be in effect upon closing of the offering contemplated by the Registration Statement, (iii) the Registration Statement and related Prospectus, (iv) the form of Underwriting Agreement, (v) the form of Underwriter Warrant and (vi) such corporate records, agreements, documents and other instruments, and such certificates or comparable documents of public officials or of officers and representatives of the Company, as we have deemed relevant and necessary as a basis for the opinion hereinafter set forth.